amiantos/AI-Horde-Styles-Previews/README.md

 # AI Horde Styles Preview Generator

-This is a simple node script that can be used to automatically generate preview images for the AI Horde Styles in the root of this repo.
+This repo contains preview images for [AI Horde Styles](https://github.com/Haidra-Org/AI-Horde-Styles), as well as the node script used to generate them.

 ## How to use
 - View images by category by going to [/categories](/categories)